 - Customer Validation — is about building a sales process that can be repeated by a sales and marketing team and can be ROAS+ profitable.
 It answers the question, whether you can actually sell the product (or its MVP) to early customers for real money.

 If you succeed in the phases of customer discovery and customer validation, you have proven your business model.
-If not, you need to pivot and test other hypothesis.
+If not, you need to pivot and test other hypotheses.

-- Customer Creation — is all about scalling customers volume to your product and increasing demand for your product.
-Adding new traffic sources, expanding user’s segments, creating promotions and referral programs — all is aimed to get new customers.
+- Customer Creation — is all about scaling customers' volume to your product and increasing demand for your product.
+Adding new traffic sources, expanding user segments, creating promotions and referral programs — all are aimed to get new customers.

-- Company Building — establishing more formalized structure, processes, and organizational departments, hiring more employees to create new processes, scale and support existing processes.
+- Company Building — establishing more formalized structure, processes, and organizational departments, hiring more employees to create new procedures, scale, and support existing processes.